at-pyrix/dots/README.md

 ### 🌎 Firefox

+> [!NOTE]
+> I am also using BetterFox user.js to enhance privacy and also minimize bloatware.

    1. Copy the two files inside `firefox/chrome-black` (`userChrome.css` & `userContent.css`)
    2. Open up Firefox.
 In the address bar, type `about:profiles`.
 Look for the one that says "This is the profile in use and it cannot be deleted.".
 Now click the "Open Directory" button (Root Directory).
    3. Create folder named `chrome`.
    4. Inside the `chrome` folder, paste the two files which we've copied.
    5. Restart Firefox.

+#### Theme

+1. Go inside the `firefox` folder and download the `monoff-black.xpi` file.
+2. This is a Firefox theme I made.
+To apply, open this with firefox and add it to Firefox.

 ## 👀 Screenshot Meta